Navigating Group Home Requirements in California for Future Owners

 Sustainable Budgeting

-Establish a budget that accounts for day-to-day expenses, such as salaries, utilities, meals, and maintenance.
-Consider developing a financial cushion for unforeseen costs.
+Budget for salaries, utilities, meals, and maintenance, and maintain a financial cushion for unexpected costs.

 Revenue Sources